 Dr. Means attended a 7-year accelerated B.S./M.D. program at UMDNJ-NJMS then completed his Orthopaedic Surgery residency at MedStar Union Memorial Hospital in Baltimore, MD.
 He did additional fellowship training in hand and upper extremity surgery at The Curtis National Hand Center.

-Dr. Means was named a 2017 "Top Doc" by Baltimore Magazine for Hand Surgery.
+Dr. Means was named a 2017 and 2019 "Top Doc" by Baltimore Magazine for Hand Surgery.